What is coronavirus and what can care providers do to keep their service users and staff safe?

 What is self-isolation?

-People who have symptoms of infection (new continuous cough and/or high temperature — however mild) and live alone should self-isolate by staying at home and not leaving their house for 7 days from when the symptoms started.
+People who have symptoms of infection and live alone should self-isolate by staying at home and not leaving their house for 7 days from when the symptoms started.

-Those who live with others and one person has symptoms should self-isolate as a household for 14 days from the day when the first person in the house became ill.
+Those who live with others and one person has symptoms should self-isolate as a household for 14 days from the day when the first person in the house became ill (if anyone else in the household starts displaying symptoms, they need to stay at home for 7 days from when the symptom appeared, regardless of what day they are on in the original 14-day isolation period).

 stay at least two metres (about three steps) away from other people in the home whenever possible